 - If your model only has one chapter, this chapter will already be selected in the Chapters panel.

-- Customize your model and use the 3D navigation tools to reposition it as desired.
+- Customize your model and use your mouse, keyboard, or 3D controls to reposition it as desired.

 - When your model looks exactly how you want it to look when the learner enters the chapter, click the Capture button below your chapter's thumbnail.
 This will save the current position as your starting position.*